Members, please read the below before booking a tee time

 As Brucie would say “Nice 2 metre, 2 metre nice”

-Please wait in your car and do not get out until 10 minutes before your start time and do not approach the tee until it is clear and your turn to play (unless accessing the practice green or pro-shop).
+Please wait in your car and do not get out until 10 minutes before your start time and do not approach the tee until it is clear and it is your turn to play (unless accessing the practice green or pro-shop).

 Buggies, trolleys and batteries are available for hire with safe sanitising practices guaranteed.